mczwier/md_in_pchem/README.md

   argon from gas to liquid, illustrating the essential features of phase transitions, the structure of the liquid state, and the calculation of energy and enthalpy of vaporization.
-* `Documents/` — Student notes for each activity, as LaTeX sources, ODT, and DOCX files.
+* `Documents/` — Student notes for Activities 1 and 3, as LaTeX
+  sources, ODT, and DOCX files.
+(Activity 2 is a guided inquiry, and so only has instructors' notes.)
 * `Prep/` — Files and scripts necessary to prepare fully-independent simulations for different students or situations.
 Python and the numpy and scipy libraries are required for this; the version that ships with recent version of MacOS suffices.

+Each simulation directory contains an example analysis notebook.
+These analysis notebooks (for example `Activity1_Analysis.ipynb` in `Activity1_Ideal_Real_Gases/`) can be viewed through GitHub even without installing or running Python.

 The "Getting Started" section below provides instructions for how to obtain the necessary software and use the files provided here.